-To set the Control Change mode on the 222, press and hold "MIDI CHANNEL" until the display shows "0" or "1" with an additional decimal point in the lower right corner.
+To set the Control Change mode on the 444, press MIDI CHANNEL for a long period of time until the display shows "0" or "1" with an additional decimal point in the lower right corner.
 Note that in contrast to setting the MIDI Channel this action directly toggles the CC Mode, there is no way to check the current setting first.